remotion-dev/remotion/packages/docs/docs/config.md

 ## setNumberOfSharedAudioTags()<AvailableFrom v="3.3.2" />

-How many shared audio tags should be mounted in the Preview.
+How many shared audio tags should be mounted in the Studio.
 Shared audio tags can help prevent playback issues due to audio autoplay policies of the browser.
 See [this article](/docs/player/autoplay#use-the-numberofsharedaudiotags-property) which covers the same option but for the Player.
 Default `0`, meaning no autoplay policies are circumvented.

 ```ts twoslash title="remotion.config.ts"
 import { Config } from "@remotion/cli/config";